react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 </TabItem>
 </Tabs>

 Here we have specific screens such as `SignIn`, `Home` etc. which are only shown depending on the sign in state.
-But we also have the `Help` screen which can be shown in both cases.
-This also means that if the signin state changes when the user is in the `Help` screen, they'll stay on the `Help` screen.
+But we also have the `Help` screen which can be shown regardless of the login status.
+This also means that if the sign in state changes when the user is in the `Help` screen, they'll stay on the `Help` screen.

 This can be a problem, we probably want the user to be taken to the `SignIn` screen or `Home` screen instead of keeping them on the `Help` screen.
-To make this work, we can use [`navigationKey`](screen.md#navigation-key).
-When the `navigationKey` changes, React Navigation will remove all the screen.

-So our updated code will look like following:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>

+To make this work, we can move the `Help` screen to both of the groups instead of keeping it outside.
+This will ensure that the [`navigationKey`](screen.md#navigation-key) (the name of the group) for the screen changes when the sign in state changes.

+So our updated code will look like the following:

 ```js
 const RootStack = createNativeStackNavigator({